Aloncheeto/rune-cheat-engine/README.md

 - quiving lua UI and CE bypass stuff
 - Nano -> for fixing it

+### the game got taken down what do i do?
+join the discord https://discord.gg/runesoftware we have reuploaded the game file if you wanna publish it

 ### Executor Works for Web and UWP
 - WARNING THIS ONLY WORKS IF THE GAME YOU ARE EXECUTING ON HAS A INVENTORY AND A TOOL IN ITS INVENTORY
 - Download the release then extract it to a folder run pleaseruneme.exe